OGTmoni/Sprint-Challenge--Advanced-CSS/README.md

 ### Home Page - Desktop HTML & LESS

-* [ ] Take 10 minutes to review the code that has already been provided for you.
+* [x ] Take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.

-* [ ] Add a viewport meta tag to the head of your index.html page
+* [x ] Add a viewport meta tag to the head of your index.html page

-* [ ] [Review the provided home desktop design file](design-files/home-desktop.png).
+* [ x] [Review the provided home desktop design file](design-files/home-desktop.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)

 * [ ] Navigation Styles: Use the `navigation.less` file for styling.